anisotropi4/siskin/README.md

 ## batchkmeans-em
 Apply the `sklearn` KMeans clustering algorithm MiniBatchKMeans algorithm to the 1,299,312 points in the 128m point layer for the East Midlands layer from the previous heatmap, to create 1024 sub-regions.

 Aggregate these sub-regions to create new centroid point and associate Voronoi polygons layers bounded by the East-Midlands geography.
-Voronoi polygons are created using the pysal `voronoi_frames` implementation
+Voronoi polygons are created using the pysal `voronoi_frames` implementation documented [here](https://pysal.org/libpysal/generated/libpysal.cg.voronoi_frames.html)

 ## clusters2

 Adjust the 1024 sub-region boundaries from the prior KMeans clustering to remove internal features, such as rivers, at a distance of about 1km from the outer geographic boundary, and the associated centroid points to sit within these boundaries.

 Identify and aggregate sub-regions with a population > 10,000 up to a centroid distance of about 64km to form 45 grouped urban population centres using the `sklearn` `AgglomerativeClustering` algorithm.
 This recursively merges pair of clusters of sample data up to a maximum linkage distance.
+The `AgglomerativeClustering` algorithm is documented [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)

-Use the Python Spacial Analysis Library `Delaunay` algorithm to create a Delaunay network to connect between the 1024 centroid with edges pruned to sit within the region boundary.
+Use the  Python Spacial Analysis Library (pysal) `Delaunay` algorithm to create a Delaunay network to connect between the 1024 centroid with edges pruned to sit within the region boundary.
 This provides edges to connect the urban population centres in the next step.
+The Delaunay algorithm is documented [here](https://pysal.org/libpysal/generated/libpysal.weights.Delaunay.html)

 Create a second shortest path Delaunay network between the 45 grouped urban population centres and using edges connecting the pruned 1024 node sub-region network.

 Calculate the transport demand edge-weight from the product of the source and target population between the 45 grouped urban population centres divided by edge length.

-Recursively apply the `NetworkX` network analysis `preflow_push` algorithm to calculate a shortest-path network edge weight as follows:
+Recursively apply the `NetworkX` network analysis [library](https://networkx.org/) `preflow_push` algorithm to calculate a shortest-path network edge weight as follows:

 * Use the `preflow_push` algorithm to calculate maximum single-commodity flow between each pair of the 45 grouped urban population centres
 * Sum these directional flow values to calculate total flow between the 45 grouped urban population
 * Sum the directed flow to calculate the undirected flow value
 * Sum the flow across each shared edge in the shortest-path network

-The TEMPRO model predicts 12.47M total number of trips per day and 2.94M total number of trips at AM peak (07:00-10:00) in 2050.
+The TEMPro model predicts 12.47M total number of trips per day and 2.94M total number of trips at AM peak (07:00-10:00) in 2050.
 The expected passenger flow is then scaled as a fraction of the total trips per day and per hour of the total sum of the edge flow weights.

+The `preflow_push` algorithm is documented [here](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.flow.preflow_push.html), while details around the Trip End Model Presentation Program (TEMPro) are [here](https://www.gov.uk/government/publications/tempro-downloads)

 # Notes